Unitech/pm2/README.md

 ### Host monitoring speedbar

-PM2 allows to monitor your host/server vitals with a monitoring speedbar.
+PM2 allows you to monitor your host/server vitals with a monitoring speedbar.

 To enable host monitoring: